-We implemented our encoding algorithm and used it to encode four separate sets of input data (Table 3).
+We implemented our encoding algorithm and used it to encode five separate sets of input data (Table 3).
 Table 4 describes the performance of our encoding algorithm on these test data sets.
 Each input file was wrapped in a tar archive prior to encoding, and rates were calculated by dividing the size of the tar file prior to converting (found by multiplying the size in bytes by 8) by the information content of the resulting DNA (found by multiplying the number of base pairs by 2).

-Hamming image
+Cat image

-The realistic test input Hamming.jpeg (Figure 2) was encoded and had an empirical rate of 0.442, thus the redundancy and overhead introduced by our encoding algorithm inflated the size of the data by 1.262 times.
-Notably, this is a rate higher than the predicted 0.375; the most likely explanation for this is that the LZMA compression step built into our method was successful in reducing the size of the input.
-After decoding, we were able to recover the original image exactly.
+The realistic test input Cat.jpg (Fig. 2) was encoded and had an empirical rate of 0.459, thus the redundancy and overhead introduced by our encoding algorithm inflated the size of the data by 1.179 times.
+Notably, this is a rate higher than the predicted 0.375; this is due to the Lempel-Ziv-Markov chain algorithm (LZMA) compression step built into our method reducing the size of the input (compression with LZMA yields only 10,028 bytes,